What's New?

 converts their licence to a registered version.

-- Web Update Wizard dialogs now use XP style buttons where applicable.
+- Software Update Wizard dialogs now use XP style buttons where applicable.

-- Fix: previous versions of the Web Update Wizard issued 2 requests to the
+- Fix: previous versions of the Software Update Wizard issued 2 requests to the

 target web server for each URL requested, although the actual file was only